Last updated: June 22, 2026 | By: Jake Morrison

 What is the cheapest place to get a wheel alignment?

-Among the major chains, Meineke’s $50–$100 range and Midas’s ~$99 starting price tend to be the lowest current signals.
+Among the major chains, Meineke’s $50-$100 range and Midas’s ~$80-$100 local estimate tend to be the lowest current signals.
 Local independent shops may come in lower in some markets.
 Getting quotes from two or three local options is worth the effort for alignment, since franchise pricing varies more than oil change pricing.
 If you’re considering Firestone’s lifetime option as a long-term value play, the Firestone wheel alignment coupons guide has the current offer details.

 Can I get a free alignment check anywhere near me before committing to the service?

 Yes.
-Firestone includes a free alignment check with qualifying tire purchases.
-Meineke and Midas both offer free or low-cost pre-repair alignment assessments before the full service.
-The alignment check — which confirms whether your car’s geometry is actually out of spec — is a worthwhile first step before you decide where to get the adjustment done.
+Firestone includes a free alignment check with qualifying tire purchases, and Pep Boys offers a free alignment check and diagnostic as a standing service, separate from any tire purchase.
+The alignment check – which confirms whether your car’s geometry is actually out of spec – is a worthwhile first step before you decide where to get the adjustment done.
 For which chains offer free alignment checks and what each one covers, the free alignment check near me guide has the details.
 Some tire shops also include free alignment checks when you buy a set of tires.
 If you’re replacing tires anyway, ask at every shop you get quotes from whether they include a free alignment check with the purchase.

 Do dealerships do wheel alignments for less than independent shops?